LimingShi/Bayesian-Pitch-Tracking-Using-Harmonic-model/README.md

 <center>Figure 2: Pitch estimates under 0 dB factory noise (Running time on my laptop is around 9.3 s).</center>

+Note that, prewhitening is used for Figure 2.

 # How to cite